chriskrycho/v5.chriskrycho.com/site/journal/2020/mut and set and auto-tracking in Ember Octane.md

 summary: >
     Ember’s `mut` helper, and the `set` helper from ember-simple-set helper, can mask an auto-tracking bug and refactoring hazard.
 Understand the bug and see how to fix it!
 thanks: >
-    Thanks to Chris Garrett for reviewing a draft of this before publication!
+    Thanks to [Chris Garrett (@pzuraq)](https://www.pzuraq.com) for reviewing a draft of this before publication!
 tags:
     - JavaScript
     - Ember
     - auto-tracking
     - things I learned
 date: 2020-05-13T12:50:00-0600
+updated: 2020-05-13T15:05:00-0600
 templateEngineOverride: md

 ---